nestauk/ds-cookiecutter/docs/docs/quickstart.md

         apt-get install -y direnv  # Ubuntu Linux
         ```
         Add `eval "$(direnv hook $SHELL)"` at the end of your `~/.${SHELL}rc` file.
+    - Optional: [AWS CLI](https://aws.amazon.com/cli/) installed and configured
+        - **Install** - `pip install awscli`
+        - **Configure**

+            Fetch (or generate) [security credentials from the AWS dashboard](https://console.aws.amazon.com/iam/home?#security_credential) by clicking "Create access key".

+            Run `aws configure`, inputting the access key ID and secret access key ID you just generated when prompted.

+            In addition you should set the default region name to `eu-west-2` and the default output format to `None`.

+            AWS provide a more detailed guide [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

 ### Create